 Improving the Brighton Station area

-Work to improve the area around Brighton Station is beginning this month.
+Work to improve the area around Brighton Station began in January 2014.

-We want to transform the area around the station so it offers:
+The work to transform the area around the station is aiming to provide:

 - a great welcome – a fitting introduction to the fantastic city of Brighton & Hove